 However, it is extremely important that students read the following sentence very carefully: The Walnut Street Jail was not the first prison in America; rather, it was the first penitentiary.
 The difference is that a penitentiary, by definition, is intended to have the offender seek penitence and reform, whereas a prison simply holds an offender in custody for a prolonged period of time.

-PHOTO 1.4 The Walnut Street Jail, pictured here, was America's first attempt to actually incarcerate inmates with the purpose of reforming them.
+The Walnut Street Jail was America's first attempt to incarcerate inmates with the purpose of reforming them.